Urease

 Ureases (EC 3.5.1.5), functionally, belong to the superfamily of amidohydrolases and phosphotriesterases.
-Ureases are found in numerous bacteria, fungi, algae, plants, and some invertebrates, as well as in soils, as a soil enzyme.
-They are nickel-containing metalloenzymes of high molecular weight.
+Ureases are found in numerous Bacteria, Archaea, fungi, algae, plants, and some invertebrates.
+Ureases are nickel-containing metalloenzymes of high molecular weight.
+Ureases are important in degrading avian faecal matter, which is rich in uric acid, the breakdown product of which is urea, which is then degraded by urease as described here.

 These enzymes catalyze the hydrolysis of urea into carbon dioxide and ammonia: